Online SOBI Sponsored Study Groups

 The study groups are a full three hours, with no credit given for homework time.

-Out of respect for the Instructor and the other students, please be on time for the study group.
+Out of respect for the instructor and the other students, please be on time for the study group.

-with SOBI Registered Instructor Shaney Rockefeller
+with SOBI Registered Advanced Instructor Sheri Covey

 |

-May 21, 2026 6 PM Eastern, 5 PM Central, 4 PM Mountain, 3 PM Pacific, 12 PM Hawaii (US and Canada) Three hours--Online through Zoom SOBI member $55; non-member $75 |
+July 16, 2026 6 PM Eastern, 5 PM Central, 4 PM Mountain, 3 PM Pacific, 12 PM Hawaii (US and Canada) Three hours--Online through Zoom SOBI member $55; non-member $75 |

-About Shaney
+About Sheri

 |